StupidityDB/Legal/PRIVACY_POLICY.md

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at <Mail Address>.
+If you have any questions or concerns about this Privacy Policy, please contact us by joining our [Discord server](<Link>) or by creating an issue at https://github.com/StupidityDB/Legal/issues.

 By accessing and/or using StupidityDB and ReviewDB, you consent to our Privacy Policy.